-Do you remember how you felt the last time you were publicly praised at work?
+Do you remember how you felt the last time when your boss publicly praised you at work?
 It hopefully comes as no surprise that employees highly link recognition with motivation.
-You can use some direct recognition around birthdays or work anniversaries that will pull directly from the employee’s info in your directory.
-Additionally, you can post specific achievements like promotions, project completions, or personal life achievements through your news app and promote that on your main site.
+You can use some immediate recognition around birthdays or work anniversaries that will pull directly from the employee’s info in your directory.
+You can also post specific achievements like promotions, project completions, or personal life achievements through your news app and promote that on your main site.
 People will be thrilled and energized to see their name proudly displayed on their company intranet!

-Showing the work and developments of an entire team allows you to take advantage of the above but with multiple people at once.
+Showing an entire team’s work and development is also one of the easiest ways to motivate employees.
+It allows you to take advantage of the above but with multiple people at once.
 Again, you can use news and announcements to promote projects and milestones directly on your intranet.
 However, you can also set up team sites for all your departments and congratulate teams directly.
 For example, you may want to set up a sales team site and show some big wins on it to boost team morale (you can even directly display reports from your CRM on your intranet via custom code or iFrame embed).

-Are there other ways you can use your internal communications to increase workplace motivation?
+Are there other ways to motivate employees using your internal communications?
 Feel free to leave them in the comments below!

 To motivate your employees even more with internal communications tools, book yourself a FREE DEMO call with us today.
 But before that, do not forget to take our complimentary internal communications assessment to see how your current intranet efforts are doing so far!